Using machine learning to parameterize moist convection: potential for modeling of climate, climate change and extreme events: Feature importance of convection and sensitivity to perturbations

 \section{Feature importance of convection and sensitivity to perturbations}

 ML-based parameterizations could also be useful for building physical understanding about the interaction of convection with the large-scale temperature, humidity, and wind shear.
 Building an ML-based parameterization results in a nonlinear mapping that can be subsequently interrogated to learn about the underlying dynamics.
 We explore this possibility here in two different ways.
 First, we use the RF paramerization to generate a linear-response function for the response of convective precipitation to small perturbations in temperature, specific humidity and surface pressure.
 Second, we use the concept of ``feature importance'' which seeks to measure the importance of the different input features (here temperature and humidity at different levels and surface pressure) for the RF predictions \citep[e.g.,][]{hastie_book}.
-Note that the feature importance calculated here includes information on what features are important for both the occurrence and strength of convection, and that it differs from the ``importance profiles'' discussed by \citet{mapes17} which we refer to here as linear response functions.
+The feature importance calculated here includes information on what features are important for both the occurrence and strength of convection, and it differs from the ``importance profiles'' discussed by \citet{mapes17} which we refer to here as linear response functions.

 For both the linear response function and the feature importance, we present results for the RF trained on the control climate.
 These results are based on the RAS parameterization, and it would been possible to more directly calculate the linear response function of RAS without the intermediate step of the RF.
-However, if an RF is trained using high-resolution convection resolving simulations (for a given timescale for the environmental variables and tendencies), the RF mapping could be directly interrogated without the need to run additional CRM simulations perturbed by forcings at different levels.
+However, if an RF is trained using high-resolution convection resolving simulations, the RF mapping could be directly interrogated without the need to run additional CRM simulations perturbed by forcings at different levels.
 And as we will show, the feature importance is a useful additional diagnostic for the interaction of convection with the large-scale environment.